Xa33M/SQL_Project_Data_Analytics/README.md

 2. What skills are required for these top paying jobs?
 3. What are the most in-demand skills for Data Analytic roles?
 4. What are the highest paid skills in Data Analytics?
 5. What are the most optimal skills to learn to land a role in Data Analytics (high paying, high demand skills)?<br><br>The dataset for this project is sourced from "Luke Barousse's SQL Data Analysis Course".
+The original dataset is limited to the year 2023, which is updated to 30th June, 2025 with the purchase of supporter resources.
 [Go to source](https://www.lukebarousse.com/sql)

 <br><br>